How I Make Money from YouTube Without Making Videos

 With these videos going viral, my music reached millions of people.
 And it was just a soft piano piece I recorded in my room.
 How awesome is that?

-Those who produced the series have a license to use my music, but the video creators who upload it to YouTube don’t.
+Those who produced the series are licensed to use my music, but the video creators who upload it to YouTube don’t.
 This is where Content ID comes in handy.

 Thinking about using Content ID?

-The cool thing is, it doesn’t matter if the channel is eligible for monetization or not.
+The cool thing is that it doesn’t matter if the channel is eligible for monetization or not.
 Once a copyright claim is issued, ads will start to show.

 Why Video Creators Should Approve Content ID

-On the other side of the spectrum, there are video creators not very fond of Content ID.
+On the other side of the spectrum, some video creators are not very fond of Content ID.
 They say it’s a hassle to dispute the claims.

 While I can relate to that, I also believe Content ID guarantees another level of security for video creators.